-This is the first in a series of blog posts about transformational adaptation by Garama’s Director, Nick Brooks.
-The series is inspired by a conference on transformational adaptation and agriculture in East and Southern Africa that Garama organised with the DFID-funded Vuna programme in South Africa in January 2017.
+This post was inspired by a conference on transformational adaptation and agriculture in East and Southern Africa that Garama organised with the DFID-funded Vuna programme in South Africa in January 2017.
 It follows a discussion paper on this topic prepared for Vuna by Nick Brooks.
 Download the pdf of the paper here, and read a related Vuna blog article here.
-This article was first published on the main Garama website at www.garama.co.uk.

 1. A lesson from the past